smorejon305/smorejon305/README.md

 - 👋 Hi, I’m Stefanie.
 I'm switching over to tech from education - I've been an English teacher for 15+ years!
 - 👀 I’m interested in design, language, acquiring new skills, things done well
 - 🌱 I’m currently developing my HTML, CSS, and JS skills, and enthusiastically learning REACT 💪
-- 💞️ I’m looking to collaborate on interesting projects, freelancing, and looking for PT and FT positions.
+- 💞️ I’m looking to collaborate on interesting projects, freelancing, and looking for development positions.
 - 📫 Send me a message at smorejon.com!

 <!---